 - Acting: (Modifier for an administrative title).
 This modifier applies to a temporary appointment to fill a vacancy at an administrative level.
 The appointee may or may not receive compensation as a result of these temporary duties dependent on the nature of the new duties and of the previous responsibilities. - 2.
 Adjunct: This modifier applies to temporary appointments extended to persons of satisfactory professional qualifications who perform temporary teaching, research, or extension functions in connection with established programs.
 Such persons are appointed for one academic term at a time and possess no continuing contractual relationship with the University.
 Persons with adjunct appointments may not be employed for more than fifty percent of the time throughout an academic year, or full-time for more than twenty-six weeks of a fiscal year, unless approved by the Office of Academic Affairs based on the needs of the unit at the time approval is granted. - 3.
 Affiliate or Joint: These modifiers apply to persons paid or holding appointments in one department or unit of the University who participate in another department or unit such as (joint) teaching and/or supervision of graduate students and/or research or extension on a regular (joint) or infrequent (affiliate) basis.
 A majority vote of the departmental faculty is required in the secondary department to award such status.
-An affiliate appointment is not tenure-eligible in the secondary department.
-Joint appointments may be tenure-eligible.
 The rights and privileges of affiliate appointees in the department should be made clear to them at the time of appointment.
 Affiliate faculty members normally will be reviewed by the departments annually and such appointments may be altered or terminated at any time.